DimasAditya2/taskify/readme.md

 ### 1. GET /tasks

 Descripton:
-get all products from db
+Get All Products from DB

 Request: